Virtualization-projects/rancher-labs-wiki/Rancher-SDLC-and-GitHub-Issue-Flow.md

 * rancher/rancher
 * rancher/rke
 * our internal security issue tracker

-Please be aware of all three
+Please be aware of all three!

 ## Issue categorization
 To track the type of work we have in the pipeline, we categorize issues using `kind/*` labels.
 Here are the main "kinds" you should be working with: